 Souvenir programmes are on sale in the Main Entrance Foyer, the Paul Hamlyn Hall and the Amphitheatre Lobby.
 They can also be redeemed with vouchers, available to buy online ahead of your visit.
 Contents include a synopsis (for narrative works), illustrated essays on aspects of the production and the work's historical context written by leading academics and artist biographies.

-Souvenir programmes usually cost £7, although programmes for galas and other special occasions may cost slightly more.
+Souvenir programmes usually cost £8 for the Main Stage, and £5 for the Linbury Theatre, although programmes for galas and other special occasions may cost slightly more.
 Free cast sheets are available for all productions by The Royal Ballet and The Royal Opera.

 What food and drink is available?

 There are five bars and four restaurants at the Royal Opera House.
 The café opens at 10am and the other restaurants open 90 minutes before curtain-up.
 Our menus are designed to complement the production you will see on stage – from Black Swan Bellinis to Nutcracker afternoon tea – and there’s something suitable for a range of tastes and budgets.

 Award-winning Criterion Ices are available to buy from ushers in the foyers at £3 each.
 From the start of the 2015/16 Season there is the option to buy ice cream vouchers online at the same time as you book your tickets.